RelicusRoad Features

 • The Setup: If price has been stuck between P and R1 all morning during London…

-• The Trigger: When New York opens, look for a violent break of that range.
-The fresh liquidity often drives price straight to R2 or S2 in a single move.
+• The Trigger: When New York opens, I look for a violent break of that range.
+The fresh liquidity often drives price straight to R2 or S2.

 RelicusRoad Pro